CharlesCossette/ifo_hardware/README.md

 sudo apt-get install ros-melodic-realsense2-camera
 ```
 For a quick demo of the realsense outside of ROS.
 Consider installing the "Intel Realsense Viewer" application.

+__Note: I'm still having trouble getting the Realsense to work well.__ Running the Jetson off the IFO's battery seems to make things work.
+Hence, this is somewhere you might struggle if your power source is not good enough.

 ### PX4 Flight Computer

 The flight computer is connected to the Jetson Nano through UART.
 On the Nano, the flight computer will appear on `/dev/ttyTHS1` at a default baud rate of `921600`.
 First, give user access to the UART serial port with